 In some cases, a remedial discipline plan may be the means by which various intervention and prevention services are identified and made available to a student.
-Support services may be provided through agreements with appropriate local governmental agencies, community-based organizations and institutions of higher education.
+Support services may be provided through agreements with appropriate local governmental agencies, appropriate state agencies, community-based organizations and institutions of higher education.